 Interacting with the dog has the benefits of looking at the client’s self-worth.
 The dog would like to play and engage with the client.
 Having a dog that is wanting their attention and engaging in play has the benefits of lifting their mood, sense of belonging, and being noticed.
 This is especially helpful with clients are experiencing bullying, isolation, or shyness.

 With regards to domestic abuse, this type of therapy helps give the client a better understanding of trust, touch, caring for themselves, and self-respect, as the dog is being non-judgemental.
 This is a safe way for them to explore their thoughts and feelings without being criticised or judged.

 - caring for the animal, caring for yourself

 Having the dog in the therapy room is great, but you may want to go outside for a walk.
 Not everyone is comfortable in the counselling room, so going outside and exploring also has its benefits.

 This different approach to counselling and going outside could restore calm, motivate, and uplift us.
 Having exercise outdoors in a natural environment with fresh air can be beneficial.

 The dog can also help with social isolation or anxiety.
 The dog would want to say hello to other people, and the client could feel safer having a dog with them.
 They could also see how the dog interacts with other people.

-Having the dog also makes us slow down as they stop to smell the flowers, trees, etc. This is a time for self-reflection, or even mindfulness, as we all live such busy lives at times.
+Having the dog also makes us slow down as they stop to smell their surroundings (flowers, trees, etc. This is a time for self-reflection, or even mindfulness, as we all live such busy lives at times.